What Is The NCAA?

-- Take the ACT or SAT and submit your scores to the NCAA Eligibility Center using code 9999.
+- Take the ACT or SAT and submit your scores to the NCAA Eligibility Center

 - At the end of the year, ask your counselor to send or upload your official transcript to the NCAA Eligibility Center.
 If you took classes at more than one high school or program, submit an official transcript for each school.